Preventing Learning Stagnation in PPO by Scaling to 1 Million Parallel Environments: Related Work

-Finally, our work sheds some light on the folk knowledge that higher parallelization levels tend to result in faster wall-clock training times, at the cost of worse sample efficiency~\citep{brax2021Github,makoviychuk2021Isaac}.
-As \citet{hilton2022Batch} originally showed, and we confirmed, this is largely due to the implicitly stronger regularization at higher numbers of parallel environments.
-One remedy for this is to use PPO-EWMA, with a fixed COM, but a large number of parallel environments---leading to a consistent level of regularization while achieving fast wall-clock times.
+Finally, our work sheds some light on the folk knowledge that higher parallelisation levels tend to result in faster wall-clock training times, at the cost of worse sample efficiency~\citep{brax2021Github,makoviychuk2021Isaac}.
+As \citet{hilton2022Batch} originally showed, and we confirmed, this is largely due to the implicitly stronger regularisation at higher numbers of parallel environments.
+One remedy for this is to use PPO-EWMA, with a fixed COM, but a large number of parallel environments---leading to a consistent level of regularisation while achieving fast wall-clock times.